Are you a physician or researcher wanting to conduct a clinical trial or undertake medical research into eosinophilic gastrointestinal disorders?

 their research project titled 'Antigen presentation and acute inflammation in

 EoE'.
-This research is being conducted through the Monash University.
+This research is being conducted through the Monash University in collaboration with University of North Carolina, Chapel Hill.

 November 2016 - ausEE has awarded grant funding of $8,000 to Dr Hamish Philpott, Dr Evan Dellon and Dr Sanjay Nandurkar for the research project 'Antigen presentation and acute inflammation in EoE'.
 This project has the potential to streamline the diagnosis and treatment of patients who present with oesophageal eosinophilia.